Marykate Loper

-Marykate Francis McGuire (born March 4, 2000) is an American professional soccer player who plays as a forward.
-She played college soccer for the Duke Blue Devils and the Ole Miss Rebels.
+Marykate McGuire Loper (born March 4, 2000) is an American soccer coach and former professional player who is currently an assistant coach for the Charleston Cougars.
+She played college soccer for the Duke Blue Devils and the Ole Miss Rebels before spending one season playing professionally for USL Super League club Lexington SC.

 Early life

-McGuire was born in Providence, Rhode Island, to former University of Rhode Island collegiate athletes Matt McGuire and Karen Amber.
+Loper was born in Providence, Rhode Island, to former University of Rhode Island collegiate athletes Matt McGuire and Karen Amber.
 She started off playing club soccer with New England FC and was the US Youth Soccer National Championship top scorer as the club won the tournament in 2013.
-McGuire also played for the Boston Breakers Academy and Rhode Island's ODP team, being named the state ODP Player of the Year in 2013.
+Loper also played for the Boston Breakers Academy and Rhode Island's ODP team, being named the state ODP Player of the Year in 2013.

-She played high school soccer for Portsmouth High, although she spent one season at St. George's School as a sophomore.
-Despite missing her senior season of play with a knee injury, McGuire was thrice named Rhode Island's Gatorade Player of the Year and totaled 81 goals across both programs.
+Loper played high school soccer for Portsmouth High, although she spent one season at St. George's School as a sophomore.
+Despite missing her senior season of play with a knee injury, Loper was thrice named Rhode Island's Gatorade Player of the Year and totaled 81 goals across both programs.

 College career

 Duke Blue Devils

-McGuire dreamed of playing Division I college soccer since elementary school and verbally committed to Duke University as a high school freshman.
+Loper dreamed of playing Division I college soccer since elementary school and verbally committed to Duke University as a high school freshman.
 She joined the Blue Devils program in 2018 and played in all 17 of Duke's games in her first year.
-McGuire scored her first collegiate goal on August 26, 2018, in a 3–0 victory over the Elon Phoenix.
+Loper scored her first collegiate goal on August 26, 2018, in a 3–0 victory over the Elon Phoenix.
 Her 7 freshman assists, including one in the NCAA tournament second round, ranked for third-most on the team.

-The following year, McGuire had a breakout season.
+The following year, Loper had a breakout season.
 She led the Blue Devils with 9 goals and was able to record a four-game goal streak in September 2019.
-McGuire then kicked off her junior year with a bang, scoring two goals in the season opener against Wake Forest and earning ACC Offensive Player of the Week honors.
+Loper then kicked off her junior year with a bang, scoring two goals in the season opener against Wake Forest and earning ACC Offensive Player of the Week honors.
 She was the team leader in assists and contributed to the Blue Devils reaching the NCAA Elite Eight.
-At the end of the season, McGuire was named to the All-ACC Academic Team and the ACC Academic Honor Roll.
-As a senior, McGuire added 17 more matches and 4 goals to her tally.
+At the end of the season, Loper was named to the All-ACC Academic Team and the ACC Academic Honor Roll.
+As a senior, Loper added 17 more matches and 4 goals to her tally.
 She finished her time at Duke with 80 appearances and 19 goals to her name.

 Ole Miss Rebels

-After her four years at Duke, McGuire transferred to the University of Mississippi in order to pursue a Master of Arts degree.
+After her four years at Duke, Loper transferred to the University of Mississippi in order to pursue a Master of Arts degree.
 She used the extra year of eligibility granted to athletes due to the COVID-19 pandemic to also play a fifth year of soccer.
-McGuire tallied her first goal with the Ole Miss Rebels in the team's season opener, a 5–0 victory over Southeastern Louisiana on August 18, 2022.
-McGuire ended up earning 14 appearances (all starts) and recorded 7 goals, averaging a goal every other game.
+Loper tallied her first goal with the Ole Miss Rebels in the team's season opener, a 5–0 victory over Southeastern Louisiana on August 18, 2022.
+Loper ended up earning 14 appearances (all starts) and recorded 7 goals, averaging a goal every other game.